ramkishoreprajapat/uniquebabyname/README.md

 Get a unique baby name from the list.

 # Installation
-## 1. Add it to your root build.gradle at the end of repositories:
+## 1. Add it to your settings.gradle.kts
 ```
 dependencyResolutionManagement {
     repositoriesMode.set(RepositoriesMode.FAIL_ON_PROJECT_REPOS)